mjunaidca/learn-nextjs/stepxx_web3/step05_solidity/README.md

 Solidity is an object-oriented, high-level language for implementing smart contracts.
 Smart contracts are programs which govern the behaviour of accounts within the Ethereum state.
 It is statically typed, supports inheritance, libraries and complex user-defined types among other features.

+We will use hardhat as your development environment!

 You can try out code examples directly in your browser with the <a href='https://remix.ethereum.org/'> Remix IDE</a>.
-Remix is a web browser based IDE that allows you to write, deploy and administer Solidity smart contracts, without the need to install Solidity locally.
+Remix is a web browser based IDE that allows you to write, deploy and administer Solidity smart contracts.

 As humans write software, it can have bugs.
 You should follow established software development best-practices when writing your smart contracts.
 Here each step will be a hardhat project including tests and deployment scripts.

-Till step 7 we will learn the basics of solidity, then we will learn how to write smart contracts.
+We will learn the basics of solidity, then we will learn how to write smart contracts.

 You can also take help from this [repo](https://github.com/panaverse/defi-dapps-solidity-smart-contracts)